"A very gifted songwriter and a master of telling stories." HI-FI PLUS

-Hill also takes his songs and his passion for writing into the community.
-He's been songwriter in residence in a museum and as a community artist has run creative songwriting workshops in prisons, schools, care homes, homeless centres and other community settings.
+As a practicing artist, Hill also takes his songs and his passion for writing into the community.
+He's been songwriter in residence in a museum and has run creative songwriting workshops in prisons, schools, care homes, homeless centres and other community settings.

 Influences : Guy Clark, John Prine, Tom T Hall, Tom Waits, Dolly Parton, Ian Dury, Elvis Costello.

 “Absolutely brilliant.
 I was captivated by the personal stories and emotions portrayed in the lyrics.
 Moved me to tears in parts.” - Audience Member